128technology/docs/docs/config_STEP.md

 ```
 ### Route Computation

-When STEP determines the best route to use, it takes the following information from the service-policy into consideration.
+When STEP determines the best route to use, it takes the following information from the `service-policy` into consideration.

-- Two of the **Best Path Selection Criteria** in the `service-policy` selection options are now considered: vector and average-latency.
+- **Best Path Selection Criteria** in the `service-policy` selection options are now considered: vector and average-latency.
 MOS is not supported for STEP route computation.
 In releases prior to 5.6, STEP assumed the `vector` value.

-When **Service Level Agreement** is enabled in the service-policy (**Path Quality Filter** is set to `true`), then the configured value for the **Path Quality Measure** is considered during the STEP route computation.
-Peer-paths that do not meet the SLA are being penalized during the route computation.
+- **Path Quality Measure** is considered during the STEP route computation when **Service Level Agreement** is enabled in the `service-policy` (**Path Quality Filter** is set to `true`).
+Peer-paths that do not meet the SLA are penalized during the route computation.
 When the **Use Best-Effort Paths** is set to `false`, those peer-paths are not used at all.

 ## Configurable Parameters